RehabMan/Lenovo-U430-Touch-DSDT-Patch/README.md

-## Haswell HP Envy DSDT patches by RehabMan
+## Lenovo Haswell U430 DSDT patches by RehabMan

-This set of patches/makefile can be used to patch your Haswell HP Envy DSDT/SSDTs.
+This set of patches/makefile can be used to patch your Lenovo U430 Touch DSDT/SSDTs.
 It relies heavily on already existing laptop DSDT patches at github here: https://github.com/RehabMan/Laptop-DSDT-Patch

 In fact, you will need to copy/clone that github repository to use this one.
 Sorry, many of the laptop patches are generic and there are only a few specific to this laptop and I did not want to end up maintaining two copies of them.
 There is already enough of that with the Laptop and ProBook repositories.